Jack Mitchell (banker)

-John James Mitchell (April 28, 1897 – April 7, 1985) was an American banker and a co-founder of United Airlines.
+John James Mitchell Jr. (April 28, 1897 – April 7, 1985) was an American banker and a co-founder of United Airlines.

 Early life

 He was born on April 28, 1897, in Chicago, the son of John James Mitchell (1853–1927), president of the Illinois Trust and Savings Bank and Illinois Merchants Trust Company.
 He was educated at Yale University, then served as an aviator with the US Navy in World War I.

 Mitchell's brother, William "Bill" Mitchell, became the director of Texaco and the Continental Illinois National Bank.
 William married Chicago socialite Ginevra King—the first love of writer F. Scott Fitzgerald—and inspired the character of Thomas "Tom" Buchanan in The Great Gatsby.

 Career

 He co-founded National Air Transport, which evolved into United Airlines.
 He was a member of the board of directors of United Airlines from 1937 to 1979.

 In 1929 Mitchell bought a large property on Zaca Lake near Santa Barbara, California, and named it Rancho Juan y Lolita.

 Together with some friends, he organized a group Los Rancheros Visitadores, which held annual California horseback treks, attracting over 700 riders.
 Mitchell was the first president and led the group for 25 years.
 Members and guests would include Edward Borein, Thomas M. Storke, Clark Gable, and Walt Disney.

 In 1938, Los Rancheros acquired the Covarrubias Adobe from historian and author John Southworth for $15,000, and they undertook reconstruction and strengthening of the house in 1940.

 In 1979, he was inducted into the Cowboy Hall of Fame in Oklahoma City.

 Mitchell lived at Rancho Juan y Lolita until the early 1960s, when he sold it to the actor James Stewart.